 The Golden Hotel– https://www.thegoldenhotel.com

 Campus Location and Parking: The short course will be held in Berthoud Hall, room 201 (1516 Illinois St, Golden, CO 80401) on the Colorado School of Mines Campus, which is located in picturesque Golden, Colorado.
 Golden is located 15 miles west of downtown Denver, at the foot of the Colorado Rocky Mountains.
 Visitors to campus during operational hours — Monday through Friday 7:00am to 5:00pm –should park in the General (blue) and Commuter (yellow) lots.
 All visitor parking areas have a pay and display parking meter.
 Please visit the pay stations to receive a parking permit.
 Pay station meter rates for General (blue) parking are $1.50 per hour or $8.00 daily rates; rates for Commuter (yellow) lots are $1.00 per hour or $5.00 daily.
-Metered parking permits must be displayed on your dashboard.
 Click for a printable visitor parking map.
-You’ll find parking maps at each of the parking meters that can also help guide you around campus.
+Additionally, Mines offers Passport Parking as a pay-by-cell option for all visitors.
+Go to https://ppprk.com/park/ or download the Passport Parking application on your mobile phone.
 For more information, visit the Mines Parking Services page. **Please note that some street parking requires a City of Golden parking permit; please observe all signs.

 Climate: Golden, Colorado, the location of the Colorado School of Mines, is situated at the foot of the Rocky Mountains.
 The elevation of the campus is approximately 5,800 feet (1,768 meters) above sea level.
 Weather in Golden is generally seasonal, with cold temperatures in winter (December through February), hot temperatures in summer (June through August), and variable temperatures in spring and fall.
 However, due to the proximity of the Rocky Mountains and the city’s altitude, temperatures can vary widely from the norm on a day-to-day basis.
 Please use your preferred weather app to check on conditions before and during your trip to be prepared.
 Visitors unaccustomed to the combination of Golden’s altitude and generally dry climate are encouraged to drink plenty of fluids to avoid dehydration and to be cautious if engaging in rigorous exercise.